Portuguese Community of Practice

 CoP Meetings

+The 2nd CoP Meeting, focused on Renewable Energy Communities (RECs), was held on May 12, 2025 with 42 CoP participants.
 Three guest speakers contributed insights.
 Two presenting local REC initiatives in Portugal, and one discussing a national energy cooperative that supports decentralized energy production and REC development.
 Common barriers to REC implementation identified by all speakers included administrative, bureaucratic, financial, legal, informational, and literacy barriers as well as limited political support.
 The speakers advocated for collaborative action to maintain momentum and increase REC uptake in Portugal, highlighting their own cases as positive examples.
+The open discussion with CoP members revealed a preoccupation with making RECs truly inclusive, suggesting that proximity to local associations and dedicated energy advice services could be used as tools to achieve this.

+The 3rd CoP Meeting, entitled “Energy poverty diagnosis and identification of vulnerable groups at the local scale and in rural areas” was held on July 17, 2025 with 36 participants.
+Guest speakers from CENSE, NOVA FCT, and ADENE/Portuguese Energy Poverty Observatory presented on diagnosing energy poverty and shared insights into national policy and observatory activities.
 Both speakers reflected on the ongoing challenges of data availability for measuring energy poverty.
-The importance of local-scale action and the need to design accessible energy poverty policies were central themes of the discussion.
+The importance oflocal-scale action and the need to design accessible energy poverty policies were central themes of the discussion.
 In particular, the accessibility of current policies was a divisive topic among session participants, with diverging opinions on whether contemporary policies are effectively reaching energy-poor consumers.
-The session emphasized the importance local-scale policies.
+The session emphasized the importancelocal-scale policies.
 Questions of local-scale resource scarcity and the need to enhance energy literacy with improved communication strategies were also key discussion points.
 The high level of engagement reflected a strong interest in continuing the conversation in future CoP meetings.

 The Portuguese CoP with over 70 members!